-Although the presence of radiological wastes or radioisotopes at Operable Unit #5, is not anticipated, a radiation survey meter will be used as a standard operating procedure during all RI/FS activities (Section 5.2 identifies the monitoring requirements).
+Although the presence of radiological wastes or radioisotopes at Operable Unit #1, is not anticipated, a radiation survey meter will be used as a standard operating procedure during all RI/FS activities (Section 5.2 identifies the monitoring requirements).

-monitoring shows a level higher than 1 mR/hr, work will stop and not resume until the SHSO has been notified, and additional protective measures are instituted, such as decreasing the time of exposure, increasing the distance from the source and employing shielding measures.
+Monitoring at the work site with a radiation survey meter will determine gamma ray and high energy beta particle exposure rates and serve as the indicator for leaving the area.
+If the monitoring shows a level higher than 1 mR/hr, work will stop and not resume until the SHSO has been notified, and additional protective measures are instituted, such as decreasing the time of exposure, increasing the distance from the source and employing shielding measures.